Xiaoping-Li/Notes/Web Development Prep.md

  * it has access to the outer function's variables,
  * it has access to the global variables.
 * The inner function has access not only to the outer function’s variables, but also to the outer function’s _parameters_.
 Note that the inner function **cannot** call the outer function’s arguments object, however, even though it can call the outer function’s parameters directly.
 * You create a closure by adding a function inside another function.
-* In JavaScript, closures are created every time a function is created, at function creation time.
+In JavaScript, closures are created every time a function is created, at function creation time.
 * To use a closure, define a function inside another function and expose it.
 To expose a function, return it or pass it to another function.
+* In JavaScript, closures are the primary mechanism used to enable _data privacy_.
+When you use closures for data privacy, the enclosed variables are only in scope within the containing (outer) function.
+You can’t get at the data from an outside scope except through the object’s privileged methods.

 ### A common example question using a closure
 ```